 The Cecoel continually controls the state of the grid and its electrical parameters, via a telecommunications network, acting on the control variables with the aim of maintaining the security and quality of supply or in order to re-establish the power service in the event that an incident occurs.
 Additionally, it manages the real time information received from power stations and grid facilities, providing it to operators in an easily understandable graphical representation so that the actions necessary to guarantee the security of the electricity system can be carried out.

-The real-time information regarding the facilities not owned by Red Eléctrica de España is received at the Cecoel from the generation, distribution and consumption control centres authorized as interlocutors with the System Operator, through the real-time telemetry protocols defined in Operating Procedure 9 (P.O.
-9) through real-time telemetry as defined in Operating Procedure 9 (P.O.
-9).
+The real-time information regarding the facilities not owned by Red Eléctrica de España is received at the Cecoel from the generation, distribution and consumption control centres qualified by the System Operator, through the real-time telemetry protocols defined in Operating Procedure 9.2 (P.O.
+9.2).

 Royal Decree 738/2015, of 31 July, regulates the electricity production activity and the dispatch procedure in electricity systems in non-peninsular territories.